Фібриляція передсердь

 Ключові моменти

-• Atrial fibrillation is an irregularly irregular atrial rhythm that may be episodic or continuous; paroxysms of tachycardia may occur.
+• Atrial fibrillation is an irregularly irregular atrial rhythm that may be episodic or continuous.

 • QRS complexes are typically narrow; a wide complex may occur with intraventricular conduction defects or Wolff-Parkinson-White syndrome.